Code-Institute-Submissions/projectone/README.md

 ## Technologies Used

-- The site was made using HTMl, CSS and some simple Javascript for some extra functionality.
+- The site was made using HTML, CSS, Bootstrap and some simple Javascript for some extra functionality.
+I also used Google Fonts and Font Awesome.
 It was pushed to github and hosted there.

 ---